Emurasoft/emurasoft.github.io/en/dlg/properties/highlight1/index.md

 ## User-Defined Strings list box

 List of highlighted strings.
-Clicking the check box will change the color.
+Clicking the checkbox will change the color.
 These numbers correspond to the highlight colors specified on the [**Display** page](../display/index).